Understanding the Different Types of Moles on Your Face

 • Age: Moles often appear in childhood and adolescence, and new moles can continue to form until about age 40.
 After that, existing moles may change or fade.

-Understanding these causes can help in managing and monitoring moles for any signs of abnormal changes, which could indicate potential health issues like melanoma.
+Understanding why do moles appear on face, and its causes can help in managing and monitoring moles for any signs of abnormal changes, which could indicate potential health issues like melanoma.
+In Bangalore like cities, prolonged sun exposure and high UV radiation can lead to pigmentation issues, so mole monitoring is vital.

 How to remove flat moles from the face permanently?